designedmind/2017/CFP.md

 Many feel that consciousness will require a new kind of science, perhaps one which posits consciousness as an all-pervasive attribute of the universe.
-One option is to _identify_ consciousness with some kind of general-purpose information-processing or informational complexity, with no real insight into why such an identification makes sense; another is to accept consciousness as an emergent epiphenomenon, something that comes along for the ride whenever information is processed in complex ways.
-These prospects relegate consciousness to a passive role, serendipitous but otherwise useless, bereft of specific features that distinguish it from information processing in general.
+One option is to _identify_ consciousness with general-purpose information-processing of a certain complexity, with no real insight into why such an identification makes sense.
+Another, related intuition construes consciousness as an emergent epiphenomenon, something that accompanies complex information-processing.
+These prospects relegate consciousness to a passive role, serendipitous perhaps, but bereft of specific features that distinguish it from information processing in general.

-Moreover, these perspectives neglect the distinct role that consciousness plays in our behaviour.
-Human beings have a rich set of consciousness-related
-capabilities: they can describe the world _from a vantage point_, contrast how things _seem_ from that vantage point with how they believe the world to be, summarise their goals and plans, explain the world around them in terms of possibilities for action, and justify the actions they take in terms of consciously held beliefs, desires and feelings.
-While we intuit strongly that these things could somehow happen without &ldquo;the light being on&rdquo;
+The basic problem with these perspectives is that they neglect the distinct functional role that consciousness plays in our behaviour.
+Human beings have a rich set of consciousness-related capabilities: they can describe the world _from a vantage point_, contrast how things _seem_ from that vantage point with how they believe the world to be, summarise their goals and plans, explain the world around them in terms of possibilities for action, and justify the actions they take in terms of consciously held beliefs, desires and feelings.
+While we intuit strongly that these things could somehow happen without &ldquo;real&rdquo; consciousness inside, we remain curiously oblivious to the fact that such behaviours are driven by psychological mechanisms taking place in the physical world.
-inside, we remain curiously oblivious to the fact that this feature of our phenotype &mdash; elaborate behaviour oriented around an ostensibly private mental life &mdash; is driven by psychological mechanisms taking place in the physical world.

-_These behaviours_ are the proper target, or explanandum, of a science of consciousness.
+This feature of our phenotype &mdash; elaborate behaviour oriented around an ostensibly private mental life &mdash; is the proper target, or explanandum, of a science of consciousness.
 It is our _belief_ in the Hard Problem which needs to be taken seriously, not the Hard Problem itself.
-What we intuit as a &ldquo;private realm&rdquo; is a functional mechanism operating in the public world: a brain's behavioural interface to the environment, designed by evolution to enable new levels of autonomy, self-monitoring and deliberative action.
+What we intuit as a &ldquo;private realm&rdquo; is a functional mechanism operating in the public
+world: a brain's behavioural interface to the environment, designed by evolution to enable new levels of autonomy, self-monitoring and deliberative action.

 This perspective on consciousness seems radical at first, but a growing body of evidence shows it to be capable of reconciling the scientific image with